United Nations in popular culture: Science fiction

 The UN's prominent organs and personalities are portrayed in science fiction novels.
 The General Assembly is in some novels a true legislative entity with a universal mandate, at times capable of raising armies.
 In Haldeman's Forever War, for example, an elite military corps is raised by the General Assembly.
 In others, such as in Arthur C. Clarke's Rendezvous with Rama and Barjavel's The Ice People, the General Assembly is a chaotic, ineffective performative chamber.
 The architecture of the Assembly also leaves characters divided, serving as admirative for some and disenchanting for other.
 The figure of the secretary-general also receives several representations: sometimes as the antagonist, such as in Isaac Asimov's Shah Guido G, where the figure of the secretary-general is dictatorial and hereditary, and sometimes mistaken as the representative of humanity by aliens, such as in Arthur C. Clarke's Summertime on Icarus.
 More often than not, the secretary-general mirrors the real world, in that they are represented as a political figure with a nationality, ranging from the idealist to the cynic.

 Finally, science fiction depictions of the United Nations generally depict it as a bureaucratic or corrupt institution and underline its legal formalism.
 Dick, Barjavel and Dantec describe the organization as a bureaucracy.
 In other novels, it creates subsidiary institutions, task forces and agencies, each with its acronyms, as soon as it faces new challenges.
 In Dick, Bordage and Dantec's works, UN officials engage in acts of corruption, and in Haldeman's Forever War, the only way to make the organization incorruptible would be to automate it, depriving it of its humanity.
 Finally, the legal formalism that workers of the United Nations engage in can be found in Robert Heinlein's The Moon Is a Harsh Mistress (1966), as well as in the novels of Dick, Stross, and Clarke.

 Other

 Beyond science fiction, other representations of the UN have also been seen in written fiction.
 In Albert Cohen's Her Lover (2005), the protagonist works for the League of Nations, the predecessor of the United Nations.
 Romain Gary's L'Homme à la Colombe (1958), written under a pseudonym while its author was working for the French delegation to the United Nations, offers a fictional critique of the organization.
 More recently, Mischa Berlinski's Peacekeeping: A Novel (2016) offers, through fiction, insights into the work of UN peacekeepers (and of the organization at large) in Haiti around the time of the 2010 Haiti earthquake.

+Continuing from the Christian Thief in the Night film series from the 1970s and 1980s, other apocalyptic Christian media has featured the UN as satanic enemy, including the 1990s–2000s Left Behind multimedia franchise, in which the UN is run by the Antichrist, as well as Pat Robertson's 1991 book New World Order and Hal Lindsey's 1994 book Planet Earth 2000 A.D.: Will Mankind Survive?.